 Floating Migrations Mean Trouble for Coastal Communities

 Each year during the spring and summer months, beaches in the Caribbean and Gulf of Mexico experience a sargassum algae migration.
-As of 2011, this vine-like seaweed has begun washing up onto beaches in record-breaking amounts causing economic problems for the world's most tourism-dependent communities.
+As of 2018, this vine-like seaweed has begun washing up onto beaches in record-breaking amounts causing economic problems for the world's most tourism-dependent communities.
+One solution is to put in place a Sargassum Seaweed Barrier to help block or deflect the seaweed from reaching the beach.

 Originating in the Sargasso Sea in the Atlantic Ocean near Bermuda, the sargassum algae -- also known as algas -- travel on the ocean's surface to populate areas throughout the Caribbean and Gulf of Mexico.
 The existence of this seaweed dates as far back as Christopher Columbus's time, but spikes weren't first recorded until 2011 and 2012 in the Greater and Lesser Antilles.
 It is still remains to be seen if this will become the "new normal."